maclandrol/profileNJ/README.md

         Set largest value in the distance matrix.
 Entries on the main diagonal and negative values will be replaced by mValue. (default: 1e+305)

 +  *-c {nj,upgma}, --cluster {nj,upgma}*
         Set the clustering methods. (default: nj)
-            * upgma: UPGMA (Unweighted Pair Group Method with Arithmetic Mean) clustering algo.
+            - **upgma** : UPGMA (Unweighted Pair Group Method with Arithmetic Mean) clustering algo.
-            * nj: neighbor joining clustering method, (slower).
+            - **nj** : neighbor joining clustering method, (slower).

 +  *--slimit SOL_LIMIT*
         Set the max number of solution per genetree.
 Possible values are -1 to return all the solution or n, n>0 for a specific number of solution.
         Setting this argument to -1 is computationally expensive. (default: 30)

 +  *--plimit PATH_LIMIT*
         Set the max number of solution for each polytomy in the genetree.
 Possible values are -1 to explore all the solution or n, n>0 for a specific number of  solution.
         Setting this argument to -1 is also computationally expensive. (default: -1)

 +  *-v*
         Output verbosity (default: False)